import codecs

 except ValueError as e:

-raise SpiderArgumentError(f'spider argument `until_date`: invalid date value: {e}') from None
+raise SpiderArgumentError(f"spider argument `until_date`: invalid date value: {e}") from None

 # DatabaseStore-related logic.

-if crawler.settings['DATABASE_URL'] and not spider.crawl_time:
+if crawler.settings["DATABASE_URL"] and not spider.crawl_time:

 raise SpiderArgumentError(